MTV2 Award

 The MTV2 Award was first presented at the MTV Video Music Awards in 2001.
-The category recognized the best videos to have premiered and/or got their start in MTV's sister channel, MTV2.
+The category recognized the best videos to have premiered and/or got their start on MTV's sister channel, MTV2.
 Much like the Viewer's Choice award, the MTV2 Award was also fan-voted.
 Until 2005, the award was considered to be one of the main awards of the night, even being presented on the main show; in 2006, though, the MTV2 Award was relegated to being handed out during a commercial break of the MTV2 simulcast of the VMAs.
 The following year, as the VMAs were revamped, the MTV2 Award was eliminated and subsequently never brought back.